 - A walk on the glacier itself is possible by purchasing a heli-hike trip with one of the local operators in Franz Josef Village.
 You’ll need moderate fitness and agility for this option, as well as around 4-5 hours for the full trip.

 Tips for your Walk: On the day you go, check with the local Department of Conservation office as to whether the walking track is open.
-Inclement weather, rockfalls, flooding and ice calving from the glacier can all close the track.
+Inclement weather, rockfalls and flooding can all close the track.

 - More Info:

 See more information on the Franz Josef Glacier Valley Walk on the Department of Conservation website here.